There are 3 types of free walking tours in Bruges, a historic centre tour, a food tour, as well as a night tour focused on legends and ghost stories.

 This 90-min tour follows the route laid out above.
 Tours are only offered in English.

 We like this company because it’s owned and operated by a couple and includes free samples of chocolate from a local Bruges chocolatier.

 This 2-hour tour will show you the most famous landmarks, accompanied by a short history of the area’s community and culture.

 Your guide will also give you some tips on the best restaurants, nightlife spots, and street food options.

-Enthusiastic local ambassadors guide daily History and Heritage tours on a pay-what-you-like basis.
+This tour company offers daily History and Heritage tours on a pay-what-you-like basis.

-The tours begin daily at 10:30 am, 11:00 am, and 13:30 (1:30 pm) and take approximately 2 hours.
+The tours begin daily at 10:30 am, 11:00 am, and 13:30 (1:30 pm) and each outing lasts approximately 2 hours.